arrestoteles/lab-4-path-finder/README.md

 Search for all the places with a comment called `TODO: Task n`.

-When you are finished, create a tag `submission0` (for the commit you wish to submit).
-For re-submissions, use `submission1`, `submission2`, etc.
-The tag serves as your proof of submission.
-You cannot change or delete it afterwards.
-We will then grade your submission and post our feedback as issues in your project.
-For more information on how to submit, see "Doing the lab assignments" on Canvas.

-Please do not change the signatures or behaviour of pre-existing methods unless instruncted, as it will make your submission harder for us to test and grade.
-Of course, you are allowed to add things (such as new instance variables or private methods) that do not affect the existing functionality.
+When you are ready, [submit your work](https://canvas.gu.se/courses/56719/pages/doing-the-labs-chalmers-gitlab#submitting-a-lab).

 ### Robograder

-Our friendly *Robograder* returns to help you test your submission before you submit.
+Our friendly [*Robograder*](https://canvas.gu.se/courses/56719/pages/doing-the-labs-chalmers-gitlab#robograder) returns to help you test your work before you submit.
-Create a tag starting with `test` (for example `testPlz`) on Chalmers GitLab, and Robograder will report back to you in a GitLab Issue.
-Alas, Robograder only has time to test your submission twice per deadline.
+Be sure to use it!

+Note that Robograder can only check your code, not your answers file.

 ## Optional tasks